Wildlife holiday tracking the brown bear

 Personal camping kit

-This bear tracking wildlife holiday in the Spanish Pyrenees is a unique experience that should be on the bucket list of any nature and wildlife lover.
-It’s wild, it’s beautiful and it’s very special.
+This bear tracking wildlife holiday in the Aran Valley area of the Spanish Pyrenees is a very special experience that should be on the bucket list of any nature and wildlife lover.

-There’s no better way to learn about a wild animal than from people who are passionate about that animal and who spend their lives studying it, monitoring it and analysing its movements.
+There’s no better way to learn about a wild animal than by spending time in the company of the people who study, monitor and analyse its behaviour and movements.

-On this wildlife holiday in the Pyrenees you’ll spend 5 days with the professionals, camping in the mountains, where you’ll learn about the brown bear’s territory, its behaviour and the tracking techniques used to monitor its movements.
+On this wildlife holiday in the Pyrenees you’ll spend 5 days with the professionals, camping in the mountains.
+There, you’ll learn about the brown bear’s territory, its behaviour and the tracking techniques used to monitor its movements.

-What can I expect on this bear tracking adventure?
+What can I expect on this bear tracking wildlife holiday?

 What will I learn?

-Every day, using telescopes and binoculars, you’ll scan the mountain slopes and hillsides for a glimpse of the bears.
+Every morning and evening, using telescopes and binoculars, you’ll scan the mountain slopes and hillsides for a glimpse of the bears.

 What’s the best time of year to see the brown bear?

-The springtime mating season (May and June) is the best time of year to stand a chance of seeing the brown bear.
-The autumn in late September and October is the next best time when the bears are preparing for winter.
+It’s in the spring mating season (May and June) that you stand the best chance of seeing the brown bear.
+The autumn from late September through to the end of November is the next best time when the bears are preparing for winter.